 Rosh Hashanah is both a joyous time and a period of serious religious reflection.
 One of the common customs of Rosh Hashanah is to eat apples dipped in honey and to wish others a “sweet” New Year.
 The preeminent symbol, however, is that of blowing the shofar — a “trumpet” generally made from the horn of a ram (because of its association to the binding of Isaac, the Torah portion read for Rosh Hashanah).
 The shofar also should be bent or curved in a shape to symbolize the bent and humbled spirit appropriate on Rosh Hashanah.

 College students, both Temple members and nonmembers, who do not already have seats are invited to join us for High Holy Day Services in the Lowenstein Sanctuary.
-Simply present a current college ID at the Beth-El Chapel entrance on Fifth Avenue on the day of the service, and you will be given an entrance ticket for that service.
+Students need simply to present a current college ID at the Beth-El Chapel entrance on Fifth Avenue on the day of the service, and they will be given an entrance ticket for that service.
 The Beth-El entrance is open 30 minutes before each service.
 We also host community worship services in conjunction with the evening and morning services, open to the public in I.M.
 Wise Hall (One East 65th Street), that feature audio from the Fifth Avenue Sanctuary services.
 No reservations are needed.

 View Rabbi Joshua Davidson’s video messages for the High Holy Days and Rosh Hashanah »